photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 Related values start at the same indentation level.
 We recommend using 2 spaces, but any number of spaces will work as long as the indentation is consistent (tabs are not allowed).

-Comments begin with the number sign `#`, can start anywhere on a line and continue until the end of the line.
+Comments begin with the number sign `#`, can start anywhere on a line, and continue until the end of the line.

 ```yaml
 ## EXAMPLE